dshaw15/booksbykenna/book-summary/sinner-2-random-fantasies.md

 If any couple deserve a second chance at forever, it's billionaire boss Darius and his club hostess Tara.

 **Random Fantasies is a stand alone secret baby billionaire romance with no cheating and a guaranteed HEA.**

-Even though my books are grouped into series, there is no "right" entry and each book can be read stand-alone.

-You'll get more of Darius in the other City Sinners where his home becomes an sanctuary for women on the run from trouble.
-Or go back to when Darius and Scott came to blows over [The Bad Kitty](https://www.amazon.com/dp/B07N1XZM99/ "The Bad Kitty")